Lesson 3 of 7 - grow a pro-grief family

 • Be as steady, realistic, honest, and optimistic as we can;

-• Avoid yanking our Loser out of their feelings by asking too many questions;
+• Avoid distracting our loser from their feelings by asking too many intellectual questions;

 • Work towards knowing how and when to smile, laugh, and share comfortable eye contact;